caddyserver/website/src/docs/markdown/profiling.md

 CPU profiles help you understand where the Go program is spending most of its scheduled time on the processor.

-However, there is no plaintext form for these, so we'll use `go tool pprof` commands to help us read them.
-Download the profile (aptly named `profile`) and in the same folder, run this command, which opens an interactive prompt:
+However, there is no plaintext form for these, so we'll use `go tool pprof` commands to help us read them in the next section.

+To download a CPU profile, make a request to `/debug/pprof/profile?seconds=N`, where N is the number of seconds over which you want to collect the profile.

+It should download a binary file, aptly named `profile`.

+## `go tool pprof`

+Go comes with a profile analysis tool called pprof.
+We'll use it to read the CPU profile as an example, but you can use it with any kind of profile.

+Run this command (replacing "profile" with the actual filepath if different), which opens an interactive prompt:

 <pre><code class="cmd bash">go tool pprof profile
 Type: cpu